AntonSol919/linkspace/basics.md

 +-----------------+-----------------------+-----------------------------------------------------------------+
 :::

-Packets carrying data are transmitted, and using the `IP address` they eventually reach their destination; a computer such as you're using right now.
+Packets are transmitted and - using the `IP address` - they reach their destination: a device such as the one you're using right now.
-On the computer an application is running that looks for packets with a specific `port` to arrive.
+On the device an application is running that looks for packets with a specific `port` to arrive.

 In transit, a packet can get lost or corrupted.
 The result is that packets don't arrive in the order they were sent.
 By adding a sequence number, the destination can verify all packets have arrived and reorder them to the order they were sent in.

-I imagine the prototype internet was first discovered when it was realized that packet SEQUENCE IDs are essential (i.e. unavoidable) complexity.
-When transmitting data something must define the order of packets.
+I imagine the proto-internet was first discovered when people realized that packet SEQUENCE IDs are essential complexity.
+When transmitting data, something must define the order of packets.
 Consequently the physical route each packet takes is irrelevant.

 The result is that _conceptually_ each application on each device can talk to any other application on any other device.